GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 ## 8.4 The importance of the voice of the brand: to business and in government

-For some organizations the voice of the brand doesn't matter--for example, Levis.
-We don't care too much about the way Levis writes to us--if it ever does other than in advertising and labelling.
+For some organizations the voice of the brand doesn't matter—for example, Levis.
+We don't care too much about the way Levis writes to us—if it ever does other than in advertising and labelling.

-But for some organizations, the voice of the brand is of vital importance--for example, a radio station.
+But for some organizations, the voice of the brand is of vital importance—for example, a radio station.
 If we don't like the voice of the brand of a radio station, we're never going to listen to that station.
 The radio station has got nothing to give us other than its voice.

 So if we had a spectrum showing the relative importance of the voice of the brand to an organization, we could put Levi's at one end of the spectrum and a radio station at the other end.

-At the same end of the spectrum as the radio station--where the voice of the brand is vital--are organizations like law firms, financial services organizations, many government bodies, providers of medicines, and any organization that gives its staff or its customers a set of instructions or a product manual.
+At the same end of the spectrum as the radio station—where the voice of the brand is vital—are organizations like law firms, financial services organizations, many government bodies, providers of medicines, and any organization that gives its staff or its customers a set of instructions or a product manual.

 For these organizations, the voice of the brand is fundamentally important.
 Consider a law firm and its relationship with its clients.
 The moment of truth comes when the clients read something written by one of the firm's lawyers.
-In that moment, it doesn't matter how brilliant the writer is as a lawyer, or how pleasant they are to deal with--what matters is how easy it is for the clients to use the documents to make decisions about their businesses and their lives.
+In that moment, it doesn't matter how brilliant the writer is as a lawyer, or how pleasant they are to deal with—what matters is how easy it is for the clients to use the documents to make decisions about their businesses and their lives.

 That moment of truth matters to the reader because the document matters to the reader.
-If that wasn't so, they wouldn't be reading the document--and they wouldn't pay the firm to write it.
+If that wasn't so, they wouldn't be reading the document—and they wouldn't pay the firm to write it.

 The moment when the document is read is either a brand damaging, or brand enhancing, moment.
 The person reading the firm's document quickly sees whether the way in which the firm communicates lives up to the claims the firm makes about itself in its advertising and marketing material.
 The reader can "smell" whether the firm's advertising and marketing puffery reflect the way the firm provides its services.

-To make that point using the McKinsey & Company language (quoted above), the reader is made abundantly aware of whether the document--a key aspect of the law firm's behaviour and service--is "aligned" with the firm's claims about itself.
+To make that point using the McKinsey & Company language (quoted above), the reader is made abundantly aware of whether the document—a key aspect of the law firm's behaviour and service—is "aligned" with the firm's claims about itself.
 If the document fails to live up to the brand, then the firm's brand is damaged.
 However, if the document and the brand are aligned, then the moment when the document is read is a brand enhancing moment: the client is likely to feel happier about using the firm, paying the invoice, coming back next time, and referring other clients to the firm.

 Those moments of truth matter for businesses that rely heavily on documents to communicate with their markets.